Financial-Times/dotcom-page-kit/packages/dotcom-ui-shell/README.md

 ### JavaScript bootstrap

 Each page is served a bootstrap script including a "cuts the mustard" test via the [JavaScript bootstrap] package.
 Additional scripts for core and enhanced browsers which are passed to the shell  will be inserted as `<script>` tags in the document `<head>`.
-Additional polyfills passed to the shell will be appended to the relevant polyfills script by the [polyfill service].
 The available bootstrap [options](#app-bootstrapping) are expanded below.

 ## Options